-Specimens from patients under investigation of EVD can be safely handled following all of the laboratory precautions and practices specified in the OSHA BBP standard (29 CFR 1910.1030).
+Specimens from persons under investigation (PUIs) for EVD can be safely handled following all of the laboratory precautions and practices specified in the OSHA BBP standard (29 CFR 1910.1030).
 It is important that laboratory personnel use an appropriate combination of both PPE and engineering controls to shield against contact with patient specimens, ensuring that their bare skin, eyes, nose, and mouth are covered and protected.

 PPE worn and engineering controls used when manipulating primary specimens

 Clinical laboratory personnel who perform processing and testing of suspect EVD specimens should use/wear the following combination of engineering controls/PPE:

 - Fluid-resistant or impermeable gown

 - Full face shield or **goggles